Gmina Sieroszewice

-Gmina Sieroszewice is a rural gmina (administrative district) in Ostrów Wielkopolski County, Greater Poland Voivodeship, in west-central Poland.
+Gmina Sieroszewice is a rural gmina (administrative district) in Ostrów County, Greater Poland Voivodeship, in west-central Poland.
 Its seat is the village of Sieroszewice, which lies approximately 19 km east of Ostrów Wielkopolski and 112 km south-east of the regional capital Poznań.

 The gmina covers an area of 163.54 km2, and as of 2006 its total population is 9,605.

 Villages

 Gmina Sieroszewice contains the villages and settlements of Bibianki, Biernacice, Bilczew, Kania, Latowice, Masanów, Namysłaki, Ołobok, Parczew, Psary, Raduchów, Rososzyca, Sieroszewice, Sławin, Strzyżew, Westrza, Wielowieś and Zamość.

 Neighbouring gminas

 Gmina Sieroszewice is bordered by the gminas of Brzeziny, Godziesze Wielkie, Grabów nad Prosną, Kraszewice, Mikstat, Nowe Skalmierzyce, Ostrów Wielkopolski and Przygodzice.